elipousson/old_website/_posts/2017-02-17-switching-g-suite-markdown.md

 ### Other Markdown-friendly text editors

 In addition to Atom, I regularly use [Ulysses](https://ulyssesapp.com/).
 I also occasionally use [Pandoc](http://pandoc.org) and [Marked 2](http://marked2app.com/).
 My experience using Pandoc is limited so, if you're interested in learning more, I recommend reading [Sustainable Authorship in Plain Text using Pandoc and Markdown](http://programminghistorian.org/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown) (a [Programming Historian](http://programminghistorian.org/) tutorial by Dennis Tenen and Grant Wythoff).
+Again, there are [several Atom packages](https://atom.io/packages/search?q=pandoc) created to work with Pandoc.

 Wikipedia provides an [extensive comparison of text editors](https://en.wikipedia.org/wiki/Comparison_of_text_editors) (which include several editors designed for use with Markdown).
 Some tools allow you to edit Markdown files but other tools specialize in converting Markdown files into other formats (e.g. Word Document or PDF).

-Some popular free options for text editors include:
+Some popular free options for Markdown text editors include:

 - [StackEdit](https://stackedit.io/) ([Chrome app](https://chrome.google.com/webstore/detail/stackedit/iiooodelglhkcpgbajoejffhijaclcdg))
 - [Minimalist Markdown Editor](https://chrome.google.com/webstore/detail/minimalist-markdown-edito/pghodfjepegmciihfhdipmimghiakcjf)
 - [MarkRight](https://github.com/dvcrn/markright)
-- [HackMD](https://hackmd.io/) ([GitHub repo](https://github.com/hackmdio/hackmd)): Realtime collaborative markdown notes on all platforms.
+- [HackMD](https://hackmd.io/) ([GitHub repo](https://github.com/hackmdio/hackmd)): "Realtime collaborative markdown notes on all platforms."

-Some useful editors cost money to purchase including:
+Some useful Markdown editors cost money to purchase.
+These include:

 - [Ulysses](https://ulyssesapp.com/)
 - [Marked 2](http://marked2app.com/)